Fraud Blocker

 Treatment Options

-Effective treatment is available, with options ranging from auditory distraction to clinical hypnotherapy and other therapies.
+Effective treatment for misophonia is available, from auditory distraction to clinical hypnotherapy and other therapies.
 There are three main categories of treatments for misophonia: sound therapy, cognitive behavioural therapy (CBT), and alternative therapies.
-Sound therapy consists of providing auditory stimuli to the person in order to reduce the intensity of the aversive stimuli associated with their triggers.
+Sound therapy provides auditory stimuli to the person to reduce the intensity of the aversive stimuli associated with their triggers.

 Treatment OptionsDescription